To ensure the safety of our visitors and staff, we have implemented the following changes to our programs:

 Suitable for students of all levels, this program explores key concepts of representation and voting.
 Experience the preferential voting system in action by participating in a House of Representatives election scenario.

 Did you know that Australian citizens aged 16+ can enrol to vote?
 Make sure your students are ready!
 This program equips senior secondary students with the skills they need to become voters, exploring representation and voting for both the Senate and House of Representatives.

 The Constitution is Australia's founding legal document and only the people of Australia have the power to change it.
 Discover how the Constitution is changed by voting in a referendum scenario and counting the votes.

-If you have already covered the basics of preferential voting and the House of Representatives, why not look in more detail at the proportional system used to elect Senators.
-Vote in a Senate election scenario and learn about group voting tickets.
+If you have already covered the basics of preferential voting and the House of Representatives, why not practice voting in a Senate election and investigate the proportional system used to elect Senators.

 Educators can tailor program content to suit different learning levels and areas of interest.
 In particular, extension programs can be requested for secondary students of politics or legal studies.
 Please discuss your needs when booking.